Aniket Verma

 Aniket Umashankar Verma (born 5 February 2002) is an Indian cricketer who plays for Sunrisers Hyderabad in Indian Premier League.

 Career

 Verma made his Twenty20 debut on 3 December 2024, for Madhya Pradesh in the 2024-25 Syed Mushtaq Ali Trophy.
+While he is best known as a T20 "power-hitter," his rise to prominence was fueled by exceptional performances in age-group one-day cricket.

+List A

+Under-23 breakthrough

+He gained significant attention in December 2024 after smashing an unbeaten 101 off 75 balls (including six 4s and eight 6s) for Madhya Pradesh against Karnataka in the Under-23 one-day tournament.

+Senior List A

+He transitioned to senior representative cricket in late 2024.
+While many profiles focus on his T20 and IPL debut, he has been a consistent part of Madhya Pradesh's Vijay Hazare Trophy (List A) plans for the 2025/26 season.

 IPL

 He made his IPL debut against Rajasthan Royals on 23 March 2025.